THE 8 WAYS

 Advanced Huna Healing with Serge Kahili King, author of The Urban Shaman

 This personal story is an extract from the introduction in my EBook of the same name.
+The EBook is available in our Store.

 The 8 Ways and Other Teachings